Advertiser disclosure

 Mutual funds and ETFs will often categorize themselves by the size of companies that they invest in.
 For example, a large-cap ETF will hold stock in only large-cap companies.

-There are a few other types of market caps you may see, but not as often.
-They are: mega cap (> $100 billion), micro cap (< $250 million), and nano cap (usually <$50 million).
+There are a few other types of market caps you may see used as descriptors, but not as often.
+They are: mega cap (above large cap, > $200 billion), micro cap (under small cap, < $250 million), and even nano cap (usually <$50 million).

-Further reading: Growth vs. Value Funds (Fidelity).
+» Further reading: Growth vs. Value Funds from Fidelity.
 Many funds will have “growth” or “value” in their name.
-This article will break these down so you can further educate yourself on choosing the right investment.
+This article will break these down so you can further educate yourself on choosing the right investment for you.

 Why you should consider smaller companies for your investing strategy